Ricky German: Crawley Town

 On 1 January 2019, German secured a move to League Two side, Crawley Town on a three-year deal.
 On 19 January 2019, he made his debut for Crawley, coming on as an 83rd minute substitute for Panutche Camará in a 1–0 defeat at home to Port Vale.

 On 26 July 2019, German completed a loan move to non-league side Hemel Hempstead Town.
 German returned from his loan spell at Hemel Hempstead Town in January 2020.
 He scored his first goal for Crawley with his first league start for Crawley, scoring the opening goal for Crawley in a 3–0 win against Oldham Athletic on 7 March 2020.

 In October 2021, he joined National League South club Dulwich Hamlet on loan until January 2022.
 On 4 February 2022, he was on the move again when he returned to former club Hendon on a one-month loan deal in the Southern League Premier Division South.
 German was released at the end of the 2021–22 season.

 Chesham United

-On 5th August 2022, German signed for Southern Premier League South side Chesham United.
+On 5 August 2022, German signed for Southern Premier League South side Chesham United.

+Hemel Hempstead Town

+In May 2024, German returned to National League South club Hemel Hempstead Town on a permanent basis.

+In January 2025, German joined National League South side Maidstone United on loan.